animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 ##### View

 If the function does not change anything, but does read data from the contract, it is a **view** function.
+The function is read only.

 ```solidity
 uint age = 17;